chrisjrob/chrisjrob.github.io/_posts/2008-11-20-64-bit-flash-and-java-plugins.markdown

 layout: post
 title:  "64-bit Flash and Java Plugins"
 date:   2008-11-20 00:00:00
-categories: technology linux
+category: technology
-tags: java flash icedtea adobe
+tags: [linux, java, flash, icedtea, adobe]
 ---

 Following on from [my recent installation of 64-bit Debian Lenny on my new Toshiba laptop]({% post_url 2008-11-20-toshiba-satellite-pro-a300-debian-lenny-64-bit %}), I was horrified to learn that neither Flash nor Java exist for 64-bit Linux.
 But after some digging it transpired that all was not lost.
 Whilst Java is not available, the IcedTea project has reinvented the Sun Java Plugin.